Mufurun/interactiveMap/README.md

 ___

 ## Instructions for Staffs
- - There are basically three operations to publish info.
+ - There are basically two operations to publish info.
   1. ### Update Contents
   2. ### Upload it to the Code
+ - And Some useful info
+  3. ### ManualUpdating
+  4. ### Common Error and Debuging

 ### 1 Update Contents
  - All numbers and contents are in the excel file (at S:\Curatorial\Writing\Research\Heritage Map\HeritageMap.xlsx) and photos are in the HeritageMap folder ("S:\Curatorial\Writing\Research\Heritage Map\HeritageMap").